CyrusNajmabadi/lang-design/CollectionLiterals.md

     I<T1> __result = __temp;
     ```

-In other words, the translation works by using the specified rules with the concrete `List<T>` or `Dictionary<TKey,TValue>` types as the target type.
+In other words, the translation works by using the specified rules with the concrete `List<T>` or `Dictionary<TKey, TValue>` types as the target type.
 That translated value is then implicitly converted to the resultant interface type.

 ### Known length translation
 [known-length-translation]: #known-length-translation